Why was Marcellus Williams executed? What to know about the Missouri case

 He was convicted primarily on the word of two witnesses who testified against him.

-The sentence was finalised, and officials moved forward with its execution.
+The sentence was finalised, and officials moved forward with the execution.

 What were Williams’s last moments?